cursorless-dev/cursorless/docs/user/experimental/keyboard/modal.md

   },
 ```

-Any supported scopes, actions, or colors can be added to these sections, using the same identifierss that appear in the second column of your customisation csvs.
+Any supported scopes, actions, or colors can be added to these sections, using the same identifiers that appear in the second column of your customisation csvs.
 Feel free to add / tweak / remove the keyboard shortcuts above as you see fit.

 The above allows you to press `d` followed by any letter to highlight the given token, `i` to expand to its containing line, and `t` to select the given target.